Typeface vs Font: Unravelling the Mystery of Letters

 Step 5: Kerning and Spacing

-Fine-tune the spacing between characters for optimal readability.
+Fine-tune character spacing for optimal readability.

 Common Misconceptions About Typefaces and Fonts